We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are several ways to deal with an earwax blockage at home, including:

 A common method for earwax removal is to add a few drops of hydrogen peroxide to a damp cotton ball and apply it to the affected ear.
-A person can also use a clean eyedropper to drip the solution into the ear canal.
+Hydrogen peroxide is a

 It is essential to tilt the head so that the affected ear is pointing upward for several minutes.
 This will allow the fluid to drip down into the ear canal to reach the blockage.